 As part of our commitment to combat climate change, Atlassian set a goal to reach 100 percent renewable power across all our operations by 2025, which we achieved in the fiscal year 2020, five years ahead of schedule.

 In September 2019, at UN Climate week, we committed to set a target to reach net-zero emissions by no later than 2050.
 We aligned our goals with a 1.5°C trajectory as part of our commitment to the Business Ambition for 1.5°C campaign, reflecting the most ambitious objectives of the Paris Agreement.

-Today, we’re excited to announce that these goals have been approved by the Science Based Targets Initiative steering committee.
+Today, we’re excited to announce that these near-term 2025 targets have been approved by the Science Based Targets initiative steering committee.
 It’s incredibly important to go through the process of figuring out exactly how far we need to reduce carbon emissions to meet our commitments.
 This isn’t easy as a growing business, but as one of the first companies in our size category to do it, we can tell you it’s doable!

 We congratulate Atlassian Corporation for setting emissions reduction targets consistent with limiting warming to 1.5°C, the most ambitious goal of the Paris Agreement.
 By setting targets that are grounded in climate science, Atlassian is setting themselves up for success in the transition to a net-zero economy.Alexander Farsan, global lead for Science Based Targets at World Wide Fund for Nature

 We were one of the first Australian companies to sign the 1.5 campaign, making a massive commitment to transform our business.
 And with 5,000 Atlassians in multiple offices, countries, and continents, we will have to make big changes to our direct and indirect operations to reach this goal.
 We’re doing this because we believe in reinforcing our words with action and leaving the planet in a better state for future generations.